 The identification of threatened or endangered animal species with potential to occur in the region was based on a search of the USFWS Species List Database and the CNDDB for the 12 USGS quadrangles surrounding the BSA, as well as field reconnaissance surveys, habitat assessments, and the preliminary wetland delineation survey completed for the project.
-As previously discussed in Section 2.3.4, Animal Species, five species listed as endangered or threatened under CESA or FESA have the potential to occur within the BSA.
-These species include: California tiger salamander, California red-legged frog, Alameda whipsnake, San Joaquin kit fox, and Central California coast DPS steelhead.
+As previously discussed in Section 2.3.4, Animal Species, four species listed as endangered or threatened under CESA or FESA have the potential to occur within the BSA.
+These species include: California tiger salamander, California red-legged frog, Alameda whipsnake, and San Joaquin kit fox.